The RAR Gravel Program’s mission is to expand the vision of inclusivity, diversity, and representation specifically at gravel events.

-Anyone who is interested in gravel race events and identifies as non-binary, transgender, femme, or woman is encouraged to join the Gravel Squad at any time.
+Non-binary, transgender, femme, and women cyclists interested in gravel race events are encouraged to join the Gravel Squad at any time.

 To join the community review the info below and please fill out the following survey.
 You will be added to the Google network as well as newsletters in approximately 1-2 weeks.

 - To support, celebrate and connect a community of strong FTWN-B cyclists who challenge themselves in gravel race events.

 - To increase representation and advocate for more gender inclusivity and racial equity at gravel race events.

 - To be stewards of the Guiding Principles.

 - To inspire more FTWN-B cyclists to hold space at gravel race events.

 - A part of a community network with 350+ cyclists who identify FTWN-B in a Google group where you can meet new people, coordinate training rides in your region, ask questions, and coordinate logistics for travel and lodging at gravel events.

 - Priority registration and/or registration discounts at certain gravel race events.